ChameleonCloud/docs/source/technical/gui.rst

 Orchestration
 _____________

-The Orchestration section allows you to work with Chameleon's Complex Appliance and Orchestration functionality.
-Complex Appliances, after launched, are referred to as Stacks.
-For more information, see :doc:`complex`.
+The Orchestration section allows you to work with the :ref:`Chameleon's Complex Appliances <complex>`.

 Stacks
 ______

-Complex Appliances in Chameleon are implemented using OpenStack Heat.
-Therefore, they are referred to in the GUI as *Stacks*.
+A deployed complex appliance is referred to as a “stack” – just as a deployed single appliance is typically referred to as an “instance”.
 The Stacks page allows you to launch, rebuild, or terminate stacks.
-Stacks are separate from individually launched bare metal instances.
-When you terminate a Stack, all bare metal instances launched by the Stack are also termianted.

 .. figure:: gui/stacks.png
    :alt: The Stacks page

    The Stacks page

+.. tip:: After launching a stack, all the instances launched with the stack can be viewed at :ref:`Compute - Instances <gui-compute-instances>` section as well.

+.. note:: When you terminate a stack, all instances launched with the stack will be terminated.

 Resource Types
 ______________

-The Resource Types page allows you to view Orchestration Resource Types that are available on Chameleon.
-These are used when writing Heat Orchestration Templats.
+The Resource Types page lists the currently available Orchestration Resource Types of Chameleon.
+You may click on the resource types to get details.
+The Orchestration Resource Types are used when writing *OpenStack Heat Orchestration Template*.
+For more information about *OpenStack Heat*, please see `the OpenStack Heat documentation <https://docs.openstack.org/heat/latest/>`_.

 .. figure:: gui/resource_types.png
    :alt: The Resource Types page

    The Resource Types page

-You may filter for different Resource Types.
-You may also click on a Resource Type to view details about that Resource Type, such as Attributes and Properties.

 Template Versions
 _________________

-The Template Versions page allows you to access information about supported features within each Heat Orchestration Template version implemented on Chameleon.
+The Template Versions are also used when writing *OpenStack Heat Orchestration Template*.
+Clicking on the version to get supported features of the specific version.

 .. figure:: gui/template_versions.png
    :alt: The Template Versions page